AjsonZ/E02a-Operators/README.md

 # E02a-Operators

+#There is a problem that confused me a lot.
+#It's about randomize the item on the list and no matter how I fixed it, it kept printing out 'none'.
+#I have to fix it somehow.

 An exercise exploring python operators and data types

 This repository contains a few files that you will need to alter to complete the assignment.
 The instructions for the exercise are also on Canvas.